miklosme/papers/src/app/home.md

+# Daily Digest (November 18, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's kick things off with a creative twist on language models.

+Ever wonder if your favorite AI could beat you at Balderdash?
+Researchers are [putting LLMs to the test](https://papers.miklos.dev/2411.10422) in a simulated version of the classic bluffing game.
+These digital wordsmiths are tasked with crafting convincing fake definitions while sniffing out the real ones.
+The results?
+Let's just say our silicon friends might need a few more rounds at the dictionary before they're ready for game night.

+Speaking of communication, we're getting to the heart of what makes machine-to-machine chatter meaningful.
+A groundbreaking study reveals that [reconstruction-based training](https://papers.miklos.dev/2411.10173) leads to more semantically consistent protocols compared to discrimination tasks.
+In other words, if you want your AI agents to really understand each other, make them play telephone instead of 20 questions!

+Now, let's talk money and morals.
+The [InvestESG benchmark](https://papers.miklos.dev/2411.09856) is simulating how ESG disclosure mandates might influence corporate climate investments.
+It's like The Sims meets Wall Street, with a dash of Captain Planet thrown in.
+Early results suggest that without enough eco-conscious investors, companies might keep dragging their feet on climate action.
+Who knew AI could give us a crystal ball into sustainable finance?

+In the realm of search and rescue, UAVs are getting a serious IQ boost.
+Researchers have developed a [smart agent-based probability model](https://papers.miklos.dev/2411.10148) that helps drones predict where lost hikers might wander.
+It's like giving each UAV a tiny Sherlock Holmes brain to optimize their search patterns.
+This could be a game-changer for wilderness rescues, potentially saving lives with silicon-powered deduction.

+For those juggling multiple language models, the [Real-time Adaptive Routing (RAR) approach](https://papers.miklos.dev/2411.09837) is here to save your sanity (and your budget).
+This clever system learns to route requests to the most appropriate model on the fly, while simultaneously leveling up the skills of smaller models.
+It's like having an AI traffic cop that also runs a language model dojo on the side.

+Finally, we're beefing up the resilience of multi-agent systems with some relay action.
+New research shows how [multi-hop communication](https://papers.miklos.dev/2411.09954) can help leader-follower networks stay on track, even when faced with adversarial agents.
+It's like giving your AI team a secret code and walkie-talkies to outsmart the bad guys.

+That's all for now, folks!
+Keep your neural networks firing, and we'll catch you next time with more AI breakthroughs!

 # Daily Digest (November 15, 2024)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a bang: